H.R. 3597: Protecting Circuit Boards and Substrates Act

 U.S. Small Business Administration — Size Standards

-HR3597 uses the Small Business Act definition of small business, so SBA size standards help explain which firms may qualify for exceptions and preferences.
+The bill uses the Small Business Act definition of small business, so SBA size standards help explain which firms qualify for the workforce exceptions and award preferences.

 H.R.
 3597 Bill Text